-Workplaces have changed significantly over the last couple of years, and so have the recognition needs and expectations of employees.
-Hence, employee recognition programs that have not kept pace with such changes are fast becoming irrelevant and ineffective for their organizations.
-However, there are ways that an organization can look at, to revive a dying employee recognition program.
+Employee recognition programs that have not kept pace with the needs and expectations of employees. are fast becoming irrelevant and ineffective for their organizations.
+However, there are ways that an organization can look, to revive a dying employee recognition program.

 Recognizing employees for their efforts and achievements is known to impact business growth and success significantly.
-Numerous studies has shown this:
+Numerous studies have shown this:

-94% of HR professionals believe that an effective rewards and recognition program helps drive business results besides enhancing employee retention, according to a HR study,
+94% of HR professionals believe that an effective rewards and recognition program helps drive business results besides enhancing employee retention, according to an HR study,

 69% of employees are likely to work harder if their organization focuses on appreciating their efforts better and it also helps decrease the voluntary turnover rate by 31%, based on a report from Cicero.